 7. WI-FI AND INTERNET CONNECTION IN KAZAKHSTAN

 Internet in Kazakhstan works great in big cities like Astana and Almaty.
-You can access free WiFi at hostels and hotels and there are lots of restaurant that are offering free WiFi.
+You can access free WiFi at hostels and hotels and there are lots of restaurants that are offering free WiFi.
 The opposite exists in rural areas in Kazakhstan, as Wi-Fi and data connection are hard to find.
-We advise that you get a sim card in Kazakhstan if you need to catch up with some work online.

 8. ADAPTER IN KAZAKHSTAN

 In our Kazakhstan travel tips you should know they use the European adapter.
 A few places make it possible to fit your American adapter in the plug.
 If you are coming from American country, we recommend you to bring a European adapter to be able to charge everywhere.